 Len Rus, CPA, has been working alongside high net worth families and privately-held businesses for over 34 years.
 Tax planning and preparation services, as well as business consulting and family office and administrative services, are just a few of the services Len offers to his clients.

 Clients know Len as the person they call whenever they’re facing a tough accounting or tax issue.
 When asked what it’s like to work with Len, Emily Clark of The Three Amigos said, “Not every CPA would treat us the way Len treats us.
 We get great advice and quick responses from Len and his team — and not just at tax time.”

 Len specializes in getting the next generation of high net worth families ready to take over the family business and wealth.
 Len prides himself on being a great listener, which comes in handy when he’s helping his family clients with the sometimes emotional aspects of transitioning wealth from one generation to the next.
 He also helps families manage their family office, including overseeing day-to-day details like banking, personal business services, etc.

 Community service is important to Len.
-He serves on the board of Beth Israel Congregation.
-He is also a member of Loyola’s John Early Society, composed of generations of alumni, faculty, administrators and staff who work to ensure Loyola’s continued advancement and reputation for the very best in education.
+He is a member of Loyola’s John Early Society, composed of generations of alumni, faculty, administrators and staff who work to ensure Loyola’s continued advancement and reputation for the very best in education.
+He has also served on the board of Beth El Congregation.